COSIMA/ocean-regrid/README.md

 # ocean-ic

-Create MOM and NEMO 'cold start' (temperature and salinity) initial conditions from global reanalysis.
+Create MOM and NEMO 'cold start' (temperature and salinity) initial conditions from either GODAS or ORAS4 reanalysis.

 # Use